systemb4/dsp/doc/PROGRESS.md

     adding numbers or strings, they will be stored in a result variable in a name node.
 There will be only one name node per "idk what" and then alot of definitions to each name node.
 Name nodes will be linear for now.

+23 February 2022: One problem is that I want to be able to have infinate
+    definition children to each name node, but I don't know if that is possible.
+    Maybe I make the def child a linked list that is ordered by order of operations. ie. Go through a the list between [] and check for * then / then
+    - then + and if none it just sets var equal to name.